 We define the adjoint system as the ODE on $T^*M$ given by Hamilton's equations, with the above choice of Hamiltonian $H$ and the canonical symplectic form.
 Thus, the adjoint system is given by the equation

 whose solution curves on $T^*M$ are the integral curves of the Hamiltonian vector field $X_H$.
-As is well-known, for the particular choice of Hamiltonian $H(q,p) = \langle p, f(q)\rangle$, the Hamiltonian vector field $X_H$ is given by the cotangent lift $\widehat{f}$ of $f$, which is a vector field on $T^*M$ that covers $f$ (see, for example, \citet{BuLe2014}).
+As is well-known, for the particular choice of Hamiltonian $H(q,p) = \langle p, f(q)\rangle$, the Hamiltonian vector field $X_H$ is given by the cotangent lift $\widehat{f}$ of $f$, which is a vector field on $T^*M$ that covers $f$ (for a discussion of the geometry of the cotangent bundle and lifts, see \citet{YaIs1973}; for a discussion of cotangent lifts in the context of optimal control, see \citet{BuLe2014}).
 With coordinates $z = (q,p)$ on $T^*M$, the adjoint system is the ODE on $T^*M$ given by

 To be more explicit, recall that the cotangent lift of $f$ is constructed as follows.
 Let $\Phi_{\epsilon}: M \rightarrow M$ denote the one-parameter family of diffeomorphisms generated by $f$.
 Then, we consider the cotangent lifted diffeomorphisms given by $(\Phi_{-\epsilon})^*: T^*M \rightarrow T^*M$.
 This covers $\Phi_{\epsilon}$ in the sense that $\pi_{T^*M} \circ (\Phi_{-\epsilon})^* = \Phi_{\epsilon} \circ \pi_{T^*M} $ where $\pi_{T^*M}: T^*M \rightarrow M$ is the cotangent projection.
 The cotangent lift $\widehat{f}$ is then defined to be the infinitesimal generator of the cotangent lifted flow,